kevinm6/cash/README.md

 # Cash - Personal Finance Manager

-A simplified macOS financial management application inspired by Gnucash, built with SwiftUI and SwiftData.
+A simplified personal finance management application for macOS and iOS (iPhone and iPad), inspired by Gnucash, built with SwiftUI and SwiftData.
+It's completely free, works offline, and is privacy-first focused.

 ## Screenshots